-Determine the Turf Type
+Identifying the Turf Type

 - Check the back of the leftover grass seed bag or visit the garden center or website where you purchased the seed to read the contents of the seed mix.
 Seed companies almost always list the varieties in the mix.

 - The US National Arboretum offers an overview of the best grasses for each area.
 The lawn was probably planted from a mix recommended for the area.
-(See our article on free, local lawn and turf advice from the Cooperative Extension programs in all 50 states.)

 - Scotts Company offers turfgrass variety recommendations based on zip code.
 This helps narrow the species likely to be in your lawn.